canonical/hydra-operator/README.md

 The image used by this charm is hosted on [Docker Hub](https://hub.docker.com/r/oryd/hydra) and maintained by Ory.

-## Contributing

-Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/hydra-operator/blob/main/CONTRIBUTING.md) for developer guidance.

 ## Security

 Security issues can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
 Please do not file GitHub issues about security issues.

+## Contributing

+Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/hydra-operator/blob/main/CONTRIBUTING.md) for developer guidance.

+## License

+The Charmed Hydra Operator is free software, distributed under the Apache Software License, version 2.0.
+See [LICENSE](https://github.com/canonical/hydra-operator/blob/main/LICENSE) for more information.